 Seven Days in Beautiful Florida

-Off to Las Vegas next week for the Safari International convention and give seminars for 2 days so will let you know what we learn from the interesting peopleBack to Blog
+Off to Las Vegas next week for the Safari International Convention and giving seminars for two days.
+We’ll let you know what we learn from the interesting people.